alexnorell/website/content/post/2024-ski-season/index.md

 #### Week 4

 We made our way down to Utah for a week, starting out in Layton and then moving down to Sandy.
-Utah has yet to dissapoint me for snow quality and lack of lines.
+Utah has yet to disappoint me for snow quality and lack of lines.
 I was able to ski Park City for the first time, but didn't do much exploration of the huge mountain.
 Alta and Snowbird are always amazing and I love every chance I get to ski them.

 {{< image-gallery images="images/2024-02-09_snowbird_ut.webp|Snowbird|View from Snowbird,images/2024-02-10_truck_alta_ut.webp|Truck in front of Alta|Truck in front of Alta" >}}

 {{< expandable-box title="February 5 - Park City, UT" vert="12,284ft" >}}
 A huge storm rolled through a dumped over a foot and more was coming down when I was there.
 Visibility was very low at the bottom of the mountain and I worked my way up to explore some of the expert terrain.
 I found a couple of good powder stashes off of Pioneer before making my way over to Jupiter.
 The terrain here was what I was looking for, steep with some good untouched powder.
-I definitly want to go back and explore the rest of Park City for the steeps and deeps.
+I definitely want to go back and explore the rest of Park City for the steeps and deeps.
 {{< /expandable-box >}}

 {{< expandable-box title="February 6 - Snowbasin, UT" vert="15,608ft" >}}
 Fresh powder at Snowbasin.
 Got 5 laps in Strawberry, keeping as close to the sisters area as possible.
-The new lift makes getting out of Strawberry significantly eaiser, although I hadn't done any other method than Lone Tree from the top of the gondola before.
+The new lift makes getting out of Strawberry significantly easier, although I hadn't done any other method than Lone Tree from the top of the gondola before.
 {{< /expandable-box >}}

 {{< expandable-box title="February 7 - Solitude, UT" vert="8,248ft" >}}